divyam96/English-to-Python-Converter/README.md

     return sum
 ```

-In the above example, we have therefore exapnded a single data point into 3 more data points using our random variable replacement technique.
+In the above example, we have therefore expanded a single data point into 3 more data points using our random variable replacement technique.

 ## Model Architecture
 ![Transformer](/res/transformer_multihead.png)

 We will be using the transformer model as explained in this [blog](https://ai.plainenglish.io/lets-pay-attention-to-transformers-a1c2dc566dbd) to perform sequence to sequence learning on our dataset.
-Here we will be treating the english description/question as our source(SRC) and the corresponding python code as the target(TRG) for our training.
+Here we will be treating the English description/question as our source(SRC) and the corresponding Python code as the target(TRG) for our training.

 ### Tokenizing SRC and TRG sequences